ThachNgocTran/SparkStreamingHtmlParser/README.md

 ## Points of Improvement:

-* Use multi-threads for fetching the webpage (originally fetching consequentially).
+* Use multi-threads for fetching the webpage (originally fetching consequentially). => Done!

 * Create a use-case for stateful streaming, thus, also checkpoint feature.